 Meeting the challenges

-GIS field projects come with their own hazards.
-Scope creep, for instance: is the expansion of vision that arises as data rolls in.
+- Scope creep: Expansion of vision that arises as data rolls in.
 When coupled with the reality of budget constraints, scope creep can lead to hard choices.
 Accurate data means those decisions will align as closely as possible with the original objectives.

 To fully leverage the numerous applications of GIS data, project managers require a seamless connection.
 Their data collection must take place on an agnostic platform capable of integrating with email, Esri ArcGIS, SMS, and other legacy programs.
 Field teams need the ability to connect and update instantly to ensure that everyone is working with the same up-to-the-minute information, facilitating efficient GIS project management.
+PERT‑style checklists and sequential tasks mapped to the project’s critical path keep every contributor aligned.

 How Fulcrum figures in